 Q-4: Are all the snowmobile gloves on this list windproof?

 - Yes.
 All the gloves we have reviewed in this post are windproof.
-Wind chill is a great factor to consider if you want to stay warm on a snowmobile, and having windproof snowmobile gloves really helps on that front.
+The wind chill is a great factor to consider if you want to stay warm on a snowmobile, and having windproof snowmobile gloves really helps on that front.

 Q-5: Do snowmobile gloves need maintenance?